-Having an International Travel Checklist can save your entire trip.
-The countdown to the big trip is always exciting, especially if you are traveling overseas to a foreign country.
-If this is your first trip abroad, then you are surely about to burst with excitement.
-But even seasoned travelers love the anticipation building up to their trip, including us.
-However, you might feel stressed and overwhelmed with all the things you need to do before you leave.
+However, you might feel stressed and overwhelmed with all the things you need to do before you leave for your trip abroad.
+This is especially true if it’s your first trip out of the country.
 No worries – that’s why we are here to help!
-We’ve put together this international travel checklist to help you stay organized and rest assured that you are fully prepared for you upcoming trip.
+We’ve put together this international travel checklist (printable PDF) to help you stay organized and rest assured that you are fully prepared for your upcoming trip overseas.

 Check Your Passport

-One of the first things you should confirm on your passport well before you leave is the expiration date, to ensure that it doesn’t expire while you are traveling.
+One of the first things you should confirm on your passport well before you leave is the expiration date.
+You want to be sure that your passport doesn’t expire while you are traveling.
 Also, most countries will require that you have at least 6 months validity beyond your stay in their country.
-So if your trip is cutting it close to your passport’s expiry date, then you should think about getting another one.
-Luckily, it is quite easy to renew your passport…but you should allow plenty of time (30 days or so).
+This is just in case of emergencies or if you end up getting stuck in the country for a while.
+So if your trip is cutting it close to your passport’s expiration date, then you should really consider renewing your passport before your trip.
+Luckily, it is quite easy to renew your passport…but you should allow plenty of time (at least 30 days to be safe – but check the US State Department website for up-to-date processing times just to be sure).

-Traveling overseas can be a bit unnerving at first, but as long you are prepared you have nothing to worry about.
-Also on the International Travel Checklist it to make sure to have some colored copies of your passports tucked away in your bags.
-Make sure you have more than one.
-If you are traveling as a couple, it is nice to have a backup to your backup and each have one tucked away separately.
-This is incase you passport goes missing, you at least can show this to your embassy to start the process of getting another one.
+Traveling overseas can be a bit unnerving at first, but as long you are prepared, then you should have nothing to worry about.
+Another thing to prepare for your travel overseas is that you have some colored copies of your passport tucked away in your bags.
+This is in case your passport goes missing, you at least can show this to your embassy to start the process of getting another one.

-A passport allows you to leave your country…but a visa allows you to enter another country.
-Countries around the world have different requirements for visitors who want to enter — and it all depends on the country origin of your passport.
+What’s the difference between a passport and a visa?
+Many new overseas travelers get a bit confused by these terms – so let us clarify.
+A passport allows you to leave your home country…but a visa allows you to enter another country as a visitor.
+Countries around the world have different requirements for visitors who want to enter — and it all depends on the country you are entering, as well as the origin country of your passport.

-An important check on the International Travel Checklist is to check visa requirements well ahead of your trip — even before you book your trip.
+So without a doubt, an important line item on your international travel checklist is to verify the visa requirements well ahead of your trip.
+In fact, we highly recommend that you do this well before you even book your trip.
 For US citizens, you can check the State Department website for details on the requirements of all countries.

-Overall, we are quite lucky in that we can go many places without a getting a visa prior to our trip.
-However, even for US citizens there are countries that can be difficult, time consuming, and a bit expensive to get a visa.
+As US citizens, we are quite lucky because there are a lot of places that we can go without getting a visa in advance.
+Or perhaps we can just get a “visa on arrival” – which is when you arrive at the airport they just give you a visa.
+However, even for US citizens, there are countries that can be difficult, time-consuming, and a bit expensive to get a visa.
 For example, getting a visa for China will take some time…and it’s not cheap.

 So you will need to know this information in advance so that you can plan accordingly and get all of your paperwork together.